vertexE/hacked.nvim/README.md

 # hacked.nvim

 A collection of smaller plugins / modifications I use for neovim.
+Feel free to use any of them!

 > [!caution]
-> plugin still in a "draft" state.
+> plugin still in a "draft" state and is designed for my needs.

 ## Install